tapioone/docs/docs/manufacturer/manufacturer-section.md

 #### Logo Model Description

 - The URL path will change when the customer changes their logo
 - Be aware that the URLs **expire**.
-They are valid for a minimum of two weeks.
-New urls will be returned at least two weeks before the previous ones expire.
+They are valid for seven days starting from the beginning of the day they were requested.

 | Property  | Description                                                     | Datatype |
 | --------- | --------------------------------------------------------------- | -------- |